 Education, Health and Care (EHC) Plans.

 In some exceptional cases, EHC plans can continue until age 25 if the young person has outcomes identified that require them to remain in education or training to complete the outcome.

-What's the Local Offer?
+What's the Local Offer

 It includes information such as Education, Health and Care provision for children, arrangements for assessing children’s needs, travel to and from school, leisure activities and information about support and advice for parents, plus many other sections.
 You can find the Local Offer at www.wigan.gov.uk/sendlocaloffer

-What are Personal Budgets?
+What are Personal Budget?

 Personal Budgets aim to give more choice and control.
 Parents, children and young people will be involved in every stage of the process.
 They will give their views about what they hope to achieve and what support they need.
 Parents of a child / young person who has an EHC plan will have the right to request a personal budget at each annual review or at the time of transfer from a Statement to an EHC plan.
 However not all parents / young people are eligible for a personal budget.
-More information is available on the Local Offer.
+More information is available on Wigan Council’s Local Offer.